aservet1/ToDoCmd/README.md

 # cmdtodo
-A command line ToDo list application.
+A command line ToDo list application for Unix based systems.

 Initially, I had a bunch of ToDos in text files throughout my computer.
 Then I decided to write a Bash script that goes through all of them and prints their cotents to one main file.
 I kept adding features to the script to make the process more user friendly